 Examples of Needs

-The key idea behind the 50 30 20 rule in budgeting is that these necessary expenses should not exceed half of your income.
+The fundamental tenet of the 50 30 20 rule in budgeting is that these essential costs shouldn’t surpass half of your earnings.

 50 30 20 Rule in Budgeting: Understanding the 30% Wants Category